awsdocs/amazon-rekognition-developer-guide/doc_source/error-handling.md

 **ImageTooLargeException **
 Message: *Image size is too large\.*
 The input image size exceeds the allowed limit\.
 If you are calling [DetectProtectiveEquipment](API_DetectProtectiveEquipment.md), the image size or resolution exceeds the allowed limit\.
-For more information, see [Limits in Amazon Rekognition](limits.md)\.
+For more information, see [Guidelines and quotas in Amazon Rekognition](limits.md)\.
 OK to retry?
 No

 **InvalidImageFormatException **
 Message: *Request has invalid image format\.*
 The provided image format isn't supported\.
 Use a supported image format \(\.JPEG and \.PNG\)\.
-For more information, see [Limits in Amazon Rekognition](limits.md)\.
+For more information, see [Guidelines and quotas in Amazon Rekognition](limits.md)\.
 OK to retry?
 No

 **InvalidPaginationTokenException **